 Hydnophora coral originates in the Indo-Pacific ocean, Figi, Tonga, Solomon Islands, the Great Barrier Reef and Eastern Africa.
 It is considered a Small Polyp Stony coral (SPS) and is considered extremely aggressive towards other marine aquarium invertebrates.
-Hydnophora is not readily available and never found in abundance.
+The coral is not readily available and never found in abundance.

 Hydnophora should be placed anywhere between the middle and higher level in your stony coral dominated aquarium.
-Hydnophora must have plenty of room, at least five inches all around the coral, so that it can spread without any obstruction.
-Keep all other marine invertebrates away from the Hydnophora species in your marine aquarium, as this coral may kill them.
-Hydnophora coral grows quite rapidly under favorable marine environments.
+The colonymust have plenty of room, at least five inches all around the coral, so that it can spread without any obstruction.
+Keep all other marine invertebrates away from the species in your marine aquarium, as this coral may kill them.
+The coral grows quite rapidly under favorable marine environments.

 Hydnophora coral is difficult to maintain, and is not recommended for beginner aquarium enthusiasts.
 This type of coral has powerful stings, and it should be kept as far away from other coral species as possible because Hydnophora may sting them, which may result in death of the coral within the marine aquarium.